- Isn’t San Francisco already spending too much money on homelessness?

 - Even if this is funded, where would you find places to house people?

 - How will this address the needs of people with mental health issues?

 - How would this measure help children?

-San Francisco is currently spending 3% of its budget successfully housing over 7,000 of our poorest residents and sheltering 2,500 more each night.
-Read more about how we spend money on homelessness.
+The bulk of the city’s homeless budget serves those already housed.
+San Francisco is currently spending 3% of its budget successfully housing over 7,000 of our poorest residents and sheltering 2,500 more each night, which amounts to less than $3,800 per person for the 15,000 homeless people on our streets.
 We are failing the thousands of San Franciscans who remain insecurely housed.
 This measure would more than double our efforts.

-Rather than taking a piecemeal approach that manufactures a steady stream of homeless San Franciscans, this measure both gets chronically homeless people off the streets and goes upstream to make sure children and youth don’t experience long term homelessness.
-It also dams up the stream by preventing San Franciscans from losing their housing with rental and other forms of creative assistance.
+Current city funding has supported almost 10,000 people and families with permanent supportive housing and shelter beds - but this isn’t enough.
+Prop C would 1) get chronically homeless people off the streets 2) go upstream to make sure children and youth don’t experience long term homelessness and 3) prevent San Franciscans from losing their housing with rental assistance and other forms of creative assistance.

 The measure specifically lays out exactly how the funds must be spent.
 In addition, the funding goes into a separate fund that is overseen by an Oversight Committee.
 The programs themselves are primarily run by trusted non-profit community organizations.